saad0909/AutoChain/README.md

     ![image](https://github.com/saad0909/AutoChain/assets/33553848/1ac32cfc-5af7-4ec8-9d1f-e0723a02c02d)

 ## Usage
-For new wallets interacting with the dapp need to register with unique username and password of atleast 8 characters first to interact with the website
+For new wallets interacting with the dapp need to register with unique username of atleast 4 characters and password of atleast 8 characters first to interact with the website
 For viewing transactions history click on List Events button
 ![image](https://github.com/saad0909/AutoChain/assets/33553848/6d697820-4a16-4740-a0fd-c01ac4a22486)